318722499661/fake-cheat/README.md

 # Fake cheat
 A fake ghost client.
 I dosen't do anything.
 Used to troll your freinds and tell them you are **HaCkInG**

+## Not running
+This is because it will only open if minecraft is open

+## Having issues?
+File a bug report <a href="https://github.com/CloudyWhale/fake-cheat/issues">Here</a>
 ## Dependencies
-You will need the pygame python package for it to work
+You will need the pygame python package for it to run (unless you are using the exe)

 ## How to build
 Run these commands: